Puppet vs Ansible: Which Tool Wins in 2026 (puppet vs ansible)

 }

-The require parameter explicitly sets up dependencies, but the manifest itself remains a model of the target state.
-Puppet's strength lies in its ability to interpret this model and enforce it relentlessly, preventing configuration drift and aiding compliance.
-If this model-first concept is new to you, reviewing some configuration management best practices will give you great foundational knowledge for certifications like PMP or ITIL.
+The require parameter sets up dependencies, but the manifest remains a model of the target state.
+Puppet interprets this model and enforces it to stop configuration drift and help with compliance.
+If you are new to the model-first concept, look at configuration management best practices.
+These provide a foundation for certifications like PMP or ITIL.

 Ansible's Procedural Playbook

-Ansible, conversely, uses YAML to construct procedural playbooks.
-An Ansible playbook is essentially an ordered list of tasks that are executed sequentially on your target machines.
-It's an imperative approach, straightforward and easy to follow.
+Ansible uses YAML for its procedural playbooks.
+An Ansible playbook is an ordered list of tasks that run in sequence on target machines.
+This is an imperative approach that is easy to read and follow.

 # ansible/nginx-playbook.yml